Photographer: NoahElhardt

 Cobra Lily Facts

-- Firstly, the highly descriptive term Cobra Lily serves as the image-creating common name of a fascinating plant.
+- Quite clearly, the highly descriptive term for the Cobra Lily perfectly serves as the image-creating common name of a fascinating plant.
 In fact, the name represents the term very often used for a rather unique variety of carnivorous plant.

-- Secondly, and truly unfortunately, it remains considered rather uncommon in the wild.
-Furthermore, it has a highly limited and specific habitat range.
-Nevertheless, the IUCN presently lists it as a species of Least Concern.
+- Following that, and truly unfortunately, it remains considered extremely uncommon in the wild.
+It also appears to have a highly limited, and also quite specific habitat range.
+The IUCN nevertheless presently lists it as a species of Least Concern on its Red List.

-- Quite understandably, the common name of the species derives from its unique physical appearance.
-That holds true due to the fact that it bears a strong resemblance of the leaves of the plant to a cobra preparing to strike.
+- Understandably, the common name of the visually distinctive species derives from its unique physical appearance.
+That holds true due to the fact that the leaves of the plant generally bear a strong resemblance to a cobra preparing to strike.

-- Rather mysteriously, the precise method of pollination of this species in the wild still remains completely unknown to researchers.
-That’s because there has yet to be an organized study of this facet of the remarkable species.
+- Somewhat mysteriously, the precise method of pollination of this species in the wild still remains completely unknown to researchers.
+That’s because, surprisingly, there has yet to be a formally organized study of this facet of the remarkable species.

-- Although the IUCN does not consider the Cobra Lily to be threatened at this time, that could change in the near future.
+- Presently, the IUCN does not consider the Cobra Lily to be threatened at this time.
+That status could, however, change in the near future.
 Much as countless other species around the world, it now faces the growing threat posed by climate change.

 Related Articles